-Valhalla is set during the Viking invasion of Britain, so around 873 CE, as it follows a tribe of Vikings looking for a new home.
+Valhalla is set during the Viking invasion of Britain around 873 CE, and it follows a tribe of Vikings looking for a new home.
 Players will take control of an influential Nordic leader who wants to expand his tribe’s influence across Northern Europe.
 That will mean negotiating and coming to blows with the Anglo-Saxons who have settled across England.

 Although the upcoming title is set in a completely different time period compared to the most recent Assassin’s Creed Odyssey, Valhalla will build upon the concepts that have transformed the franchise from a stealth action series to a bonafide action role-playing game.

 So what should gamers expect from the Nordic chapter of Assassin’s Creed?
 Will it be nothing more than a God of War copycat or will it help Ubisoft rebound from what’s been a rocky start to 2020 after it delayed a trio of games?